davarravad/UserApplePie/README.md

 8. To use the installer visit http://yourdomain.com/install/ in your browser.
 UserApplePie will attempt to build the database for you.
 After completion delete the install folder.
 The install script checks to make sure all requirements match UserApplePie's needs.
 Also has links if not.

+- UserApplePie was tested with a Ubuntu Linux server with all the latest updates.

 -  For further documentation visit http://www.thedavar.net or http://usercake.com

 //--Credits for UserApplePie